S4phira/Movie-app/README.md

 *   Create a pull request from the branch with your solution to _master_ branch in your repository.
     We will go through it and comment your work based on it.

-*   Add `jakub.x.luczak@gsk.com` user to view your repository and send e-mail with repo/pull request url to the same e-mail address.

 Good luck!